-LONDON — European stock markets were on the upswing in midmorning trading on Thursday, buoyed by a rise in oil prices and cautious words from the U.S. Federal Reserve on quantitative easing.
+LONDON — European stock markets were on the upswing in midmorning trading on Monday, with the CAC 40 in Paris leading the way.